Online Distributionally Robust LLM Alignment via Regression to Relative Reward: Proof of "Slow Rate" KL-DRO-REBEL

 \section{Proof of "Slow Rate" KL-DRO-REBEL}

 Before we prove the necessary results to obtain the "slow rate" for KL-DRO-REBEL, we need to make an assumption on the loss functions $\ell(\cdot; \theta)$, $\theta \in \Theta$.
-Note that this assumption is only used to prove the dual reformulation of the KL-DRO-REBEL objective. \begin{assumption} We assume that $\ell(z; \theta) \leq L$ for all $\theta \in \Theta$.
-That is, the loss function is upper bounded by $L$.
-In addition, we also assume that $\Theta$ permits a uniform upper bound on $\lambda_\theta$.
-That is, we assume that
+Note that this assumption is only used to prove the dual reformulation of the KL-DRO-REBEL objective.